api3dao/oev-docs/docs/reference/airnode/latest/understand/configuring.md

 Remember that an Airnode's config.json file can have more than one OIS object and that these endpoints can be triggers for `rrp`, `http`, and/or `httpSignedData` as desired.

+#### Considerations: cached responses

+When setting `triggers.rrp[n].cacheResponses` to `true`, Airnode caches API responses on the local filesystem per request ID.
+This only applies to blockchain requests.
+The flow is:

+1. A request is received from the Blockchain.
+1. The Airnode does an HTTP/S call to a remote API based on the request.
+1. [with caching enabled] Airnode stores the response on the local filesystem by request ID.
+1. Airnode then follows the usual process of extracting the response, post-processing it and sending the response back on chain as a fulfillment callback.
+1. After all current requests are processed, Airnode then exits until the next cycle (the next minute).
+1. If during the next cycle, if the Airnode gets the same request and it isn't fulfilled, it will try and fulfill the request again.
+Ordinarily, without caching enabled, it would follow steps 1, 2 and 4 (as shown above), but with caching enabled it will fulfill the response using the cached API response value.

+Clearance of the local filesystem cache is dependant on the environment Airnode runs in.
+As a guideline:

+- AWS Lambda persists for 2.5 hours.
+- Google Cloud persistence is completely arbitrary.
+- Docker persists as long as the container remains running.

+If the local filesystem is cleared, the cache is lost and if a repeat request is received after the cache has been cleared, Airnode will repeat the API call.
+Airnode self-clears cached data after the data has reached 1 hour's age.

+Furthermore, as an example: "if an Airnode AWS Lambda environment/container" (since this example of 2.5 hrs is specific to AWS) has been "warm" for 2.4 hours and Airnode gets a request, that request will only be cached until the container resets, in this case 2.5 hours - 2.4 hours = 0.1 hours.

+As described above, caching on serverless infrastructure is unreliable and if request caching is mission critical, Airnode should be run in a Docker container with a persistent `/tmp` directory.

+Caching is useful for non-idempotent API operations like random number generators.
+Consider the following use-case:

+> Random Numbers: in the absence of caching, a malicious blockchain provider can
+> selectively block fulfillments containing numbers they don't like, allowing
+> them to improve their odds of winning in a random-number betting game.

 #### References: `triggers`